tigerfarm/arduino/Altair101/README.md

 ````

 Next,
-+ Improve halt processing: after halt, allow step processing, and restarting the program.
-Check if this is how the Altair 8800 works.
++ Check if halt works the same with the Altair 8800 simulator.
 + Add more button processes such as: Examine and Examine Next, when a program is not running.
 + Add more operational instructions.
 + Goal is to run Kill the Bit, and Pong on the front panel.